avaya-dux/neo-library-react/readmes/how-to-publish.md

 - `npm login`: to ensure that you are properly logged in to the NPM network
 - `yarn all`: this will clean out all build artifacts, rebuild everything, run all tests, and "pack" the tarball if everything was successful
 - `yarn publish`: publishes the generated tarball to our registry
+- - note: to skip the "version" prompt, you can use: `yarn publish --new-version <version to publish>`

 You can check that the package was properly published by viewing it on NPMJS